ProFormA/taskxml/gradinghints/whitepaper-grades.md

 </tns:grading-hints>
 ```

-This time the user could get the following detail information, thtat can be generated automatically from the grading scheme:
+This time the user could get the following detail information, that can be generated automatically from the grading scheme:

 > **Compilation score gets nullified when all unit tests miss 0.5**
 >